manticoresoftware/manticoresearch/docs/command_line_tools_reference/searchd_command_reference.rst

    -  ``accept-desc-timestamp``, ignore descending transaction timestamps and replay such transactions anyway (the default behavior is to exit with an error).

+   -  ``ignore-open-errors``, ignore missing binlog files (the default behavior is to exit with an error).

    Example: